edwelker/website/content/posts/szechuan_noodles.md

 * 1 teaspoon Chinese soy sauce
 * Salt to taste

+## Process

-* Compose the components above into a bowl
+1. Compose the components above into a bowl
-* Cook the noods
+2. Cook the noods
-* Ladle about ⅓ or ½ of a cup of the noodle cooking water over the mix to cook the raw (garlic mostly)
+3. Ladle about ⅓ or ½ of a cup of the noodle cooking water over the mix to cook the raw (garlic mostly)
-* Mix
+4. Mix